-How many people are watching the Olympics this year?
-Judging by the 13 percent increase in viewers from 2010’s 1.82 billion to 2014’s 2.1 billion, it’s safe to say most of the country will be tuning in.
+How many people watch the olympics?
+Judging by the 13% increase in viewers from 2010’s 1.82 billion to 2014’s 2.1 billion, it’s safe to say most of the country will be tuning in.
 If you show the games, the guests will come.

 How can you and your restaurant take advantage of this influx of winter sports enthusiasts?

 Some 22.2 million U.S. adults got rid of cable in 2017.
 That’s 22.2 million people who will have to stream the Olympics through the NBC app or find a restaurant that is streaming the games.
 That’s a lot of curling fans looking for a beer and a broadcast.

 The Winter Olympics is a perfect example of something we can tie in that will be widely talked about on platforms like Facebook and Twitter.

 So how can you use the Olympics to increase sales?

 Perhaps the most widely entertaining aspect of the Winter Olympics, the opening ceremonies, are on Friday, Feb.
 9. The closing ceremonies are Sunday, Feb.
 25, giving you a full month to make the most out of the events.

 This year’s Winter Olympics is in Pyeongchang, South Korea, which means a 14-hour time difference on the East Coast and a 17-hour time difference on the West Coast.
 While it may lead to many competitions happening while you’re closed, games happening in the morning give you an opportunity to drive more guests in for brunch or breakfast.
 With NBC airing events live for the first time, you can make the most out of it by finding live event times that work for your restaurant.
 Don’t worry though, they will still be hosting the nightly broadcasts where they major highlights and games so you can always drive in the dinner guests.